 Article 3, paragraph 8 (b) of the 1999 Protocol to Abate Acidification, Eutrophication and Ground-level Ozone requires each Party to "apply, where it considers it appropriate, best available techniques for preventing and reducing ammonia emissions, as listed in guidance document V (EB.AIR/1999/2, part V) adopted by the Executive Body at its seventeenth session (decision 1999/1)", the updated guidance document (ECE/EB.AIR/WG.5/2007/13) and any amendments thereto.
 In line with the decision of the Executive Body in 2008 to establish a Task Force on Reactive Nitrogen (TFRN) aiming at "developing technical and scientific information, and options which can be used for strategy development across the UNECE to encourage coordination of air pollution policies on nitrogen in the context of the nitrogen cycle and which may be used by other bodies outside the Convention in consideration of other control measures" the TFRN has updated the guidance document to provide an amended text.
-The update includes the results of the workshop on "The Costs of Ammonia abatement and the climate co-benefits" (Paris, 25-27 October 2010), and additional up-dates discussed during the TFRN-6 meeting in Rome in May 2011.
+The update includes the results of the workshop on "The Costs of Ammonia abatement and the climate co-benefits" (Paris, 25-27 October 2010), and additional up-dates discussed during the TFRN-6 meeting in Rome in May 2011 and that of the TFRN-7 in St Petersburg (February 27 - March 1 2012).